Extraweich/Schapery_visco_elasticity/README.md

 <br/><br/>

-The model is part of PhD thesis, where you can also find a full derivation of the 3D formulation.
+The model is part of my PhD thesis, where you can also find a full derivation of the 3D formulation.
 In case you would like to use the model within your own research, please cite the resource correctly.
 Here is a [link](https://publikationen.bibliothek.kit.edu/1000194396) to my thesis.
 Alternatively, you can use the following BibTex:

 ```bibtex
 @phdthesis{Christ.2026,